PANDOSCOPE® Rail Formation & Ballast Condition Assessment

 PANDOSCOPE® for Rail Ballast & Formation Condition Assessment

-• Non-destructive rail track ballast assessment (ballast fouling) and condition monitoring of the formation (rail track substructure layers)
+• Non-destructive rail track ballast assessment (ballast fouling & recovery rates) and condition monitoring of the formation (rail track substructure layers)

 • PANDOSCOPE® is a coupling of tip resistance vs depth profile with very high quality down the hole imagery